George Michael: Philanthropy

 In 2003, he paired up with Ronan Keating on the UK edition of the game show Who Wants to Be a Millionaire? and won £32,000, after having their original £64,000 winnings halved by answering the £125,000 question incorrectly.
 The same year, Michael joined other celebrities to support a campaign to help raise £20 million for terminally ill children run by the Rainbow Trust Children's Charity of which he was a patron.
 He said: "Loss is such an incredibly difficult thing.
 I bow down to people who actually have to deal with the loss of a child."

+From 2005 until his death, Michael was a patron of the Swan Lifeline charity.
+At the time he had moved to his home in Highgate, the river at the end of his garden was occupied by swans.
+A neighbour, who was involved with the charity, asked him if he would be interested, and he immediately agreed.

+Following Michael's death, various charities revealed that Michael had privately supported them for many years.
+It was revealed that he had donated all the royalties from his 1996 number one single, "Jesus to a Child", to Childline.
+The charity's founder, Esther Rantzen, said that Michael had given them "millions" over the years and was determined that no one outside the charity should know "how much he gave to the nation's most vulnerable children".
+Other charities he supported included the Terrence Higgins Trust and Macmillan Cancer Support.
+It also emerged that he had volunteered anonymously at a homeless shelter, and had asked the other volunteers to keep his work there a secret.